leclairb/github-basics/README.md

     in the "New Vuyiroli Website" team
     in CIS320 - Project Management in Information Technology.

-Through this assignment, you will learn about:
+Through this tutorial, you will learn about:
 * GitHub registration and organizations
 * Repositories (aka repos)
 * Markdown